About a week ago i noticed that one of my plants (an orange habanero) was infested with aphids.

 Getting Rid of Aphids – Tips & Tricks

-One of the big problems with using insecticides to kill aphids is that they will also often kill the predators that eat the aphids meaning you only have a short term solution to your aphid problem.
+Using insecticides to kill aphids will also kill the predators that eat the aphids.
+This means you’ve only got a short term solution to the problem.

 This year I decided that i would opt for a much more natural approach to my aphid control.
-Perhaps the greenest way of pest control in gardening is to attract the natural predators of the aphids which include ladybirds, hoverfly and crab spiders amongst others.
+I tried to attract the natural predators of aphids which include ladybirds, hover-fly and crab spiders amongst others.

 Natural Solutions To Aphids